Logo

 14.

-Dyan Cannon appeared on Hawaiian Eye, using her name Diane Cannon, in 1961, opposite Tracey Steele, Robert Conrad, and Connie Stevens.
+Dyan Cannon appeared on Hawaiian Eye in 1961, opposite Tracey Steele, Robert Conrad, and Connie Stevens.

 15.

-In 1962, Dyan Cannon appeared on Broadway with Jane Fonda and Bradford Dillman in The Fun Couple.
+In 1962, Dyan Cannon acted on Broadway with Jane Fonda and Bradford Dillman in The Fun Couple.

 16.

-Dyan Cannon portrayed Mona Elliott in the episode "The Man Behind the Man" of the 1964 CBS drama series The Reporter.
+Dyan Cannon portrayed Mona Elliott in the episode "The Man Behind the Man" of the 1964 CBS drama series The Reporter and had a regular role on the short-lived daytime soap opera Full Circle.

 17.

-Dyan Cannon made guest appearances on 77 Sunset Strip, The Untouchables, the 1960 episode "Sheriff of the Town" of the first-run syndicated western series Two Faces West with Walter Coy as Cauter and the 1962 Ripcord episode "The Helicopter Race" as Ripcord Inc.
+Dyan Cannon made guest appearances on 77 Sunset Strip, The Untouchables, Tombstone Territory, the 1960 episode "Sheriff of the Town" of the first-run syndicated Western series Two Faces West with Walter Coy as Cauter, and the 1962 Ripcord episode "The Helicopter Race" as Ripcord Inc.

 18.

-Dyan Cannon had another role in the movie The Murder Game, then took four years off.
+Dyan Cannon landed another role in a feature with The Murder Game, then took four years off.

 19.